Donate quickly and securely here

 Most of the refugees are Rohingya women and children who have been forced to leave their homes in north Rakhine, arriving in Bangladesh exhausted, injured and traumatised after walking for days.

 They desperately need shelter, clean water, food and medical aid.
-As the rainy season begins in Bangladesh, 100,000 people now face life-threatening risks from mudslides and floods.

 ‘The journey was like hell’